JoelNiklaus/LEXTREME/README.md

 ```
 wandb login {WANDB_API_KEY}
 ```
+You can find WANDB_API_KEY in your profile setting on [Weights & Biases](https://wandb.ai/site/) after signing up or login.

 ## Dataset Summary

-[LEXTREME](https://huggingface.co/datasets/joelito/lextreme) constist of three classification task types:
+[LEXTREME](https://huggingface.co/datasets/joelito/lextreme) consist of three classification task types:

 - Single Label Text Classification (SLTC)
 - Multi Label Text Classification (MLTC)
 - Named Entity Recognition (NER)

-The dataset consists of 11 diverse multilingual legal NLU datasets.
-6 datasets have one single configuration and 5 datasets have two or three configurations.
+The dataset consists of 11 diverse multilingual legal NLU (natural language understanding) datasets.
+Six datasets have one single configuration and five datasets have two or three configurations.
 This leads to a total of 18 tasks (8 SLTC, 5 MLTC and 5 NER).

 We use the existing train, validation, and test splits if present.
 In the other cases we split the data ourselves (80\% train, 10\% validation and test each).

 ## Supported Tasks

-For a detailed description of each task and dataset see [Niklaus et al. (2023)](https://arxiv.org/abs/2301.13126).
+For a detailed description of each task and dataset, see [Niklaus et al. (2023)](https://arxiv.org/abs/2301.13126).
 Datasets are abbreviated by three capital letters.
-Configurations of datasets, in case they exist, are indicated by an additional letter seperated by a hyphen.
+Configurations of datasets, in case they exist, are indicated by an additional letter separated by a hyphen.

 | Task                                               | Type                             | Train / Dev / Test Examples | Train / Dev / Test Labels |
 | -------------------------------------------------- | -------------------------------- | --------------------------- | ------------------------- |